Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-16.md

     - C. It prevents cascading failures between different components.
     - D. It allows companies to focus on their physical data center operations.

 19. A director has been tasked with investigating hybrid cloud architecture.
-The company currently accesses AWS over the public internet.<br/>Which service will facilitate private hybrid connectivity?
+The company currently accesses AWS over the public internet.
+Which service will facilitate private hybrid connectivity?
     - A. Amazon Virtual Private Cloud (Amazon VPC) NAT Gateway
     - B. AWS Direct Connect
     - C. Amazon Simple Storage Service (Amazon S3) Transfer Acceleration
     - D. AWS Web Application Firewall (AWS WAF)

-20. A company's web application currently has tight dependencies on underlying components, so when one component fails the entire web application fails. <br> Applying which AWS Cloud design principle will address the current design issue?
+20. A company's web application currently has tight dependencies on underlying components, so when one component fails the entire web application fails.
+Applying which AWS Cloud design principle will address the current design issue?
     - A. Implementing elasticity, enabling the application to scale up or scale down as demand changes.
     - B. Enabling several EC2 instances to run in parallel to achieve better performance.
     - C. Focusing on decoupling components by isolating them and ensuring individual components can function when other components fail.